Statistical Inference with M-Estimators on Adaptively Collected Data: Discussion

+Another natural question is whether adaptive weighting methods work in Markov Decision Processes (MDP) environments.
+Taking the AW-LS estimator introduced in Section \ref{sec:intuition} as an example, our conditional variance derivation in Equation~\eqref{eqn:variancestbilizingintuition} fails to hold in an MDP setting, specifically equality (c).
+However, the conditional variance condition can be satisfied if we instead use weights $W_t = \{ [ \pi_t^{\TN{sta}}(A_t, X_t) p^{\TN{sta}}(X_t) ]/[ \pi_t(A_t, X_t, \HH_{t-1}) \PP_{\MC{P}}(X_t| X_{t-1}, A_{t-1}) ] \}^{1/2}$ where $\PP_{\MC{P}}$ are the state transition probabilities and $p^{\TN{sta}}$ is a pre-specified distribution over states.
+In general though we do not expect to know the transition probabilities $\PP_{\MC{P}}$ and if we tried to estimate them, our theory would require the estimator to have error $o_p( 1 / \sqrt{T})$, \emph{below} the parametric rate.

-As discussed in the literature, in sequential decision making problems there is a fundamental trade-off between minimizing regret and minimizing estimation error for parameters of the environment (e.g., the difference in expected reward for two arms of a multi-armed bandit) using the resulting data collected \citep{bubeck2009pure,dean2018regret,erraqabi2017trading}.
-Given this trade-off there are many open questions regarding how to guarantee power, i.e., the probability of correctly rejecting a null hypothesis and making a scientific discovery.
-For example, there is the need for algorithms that balance the objectives of regret minimization and power \citep{offer2019adaptive,liu2014trading,erraqabi2017trading,yao2020power} and a need for the development of sample size calculators that output the sample size needed to guarantee a certain amount of power under a particular alternative when using a particular bandit algorithm for data collection.
+\bo{Trading-off regret minimization and statistical inference objectives} In sequential decision-making problems there is a fundamental trade-off between minimizing regret and minimizing estimation error for parameters of the environment using the resulting data \citep{bubeck2009pure,dean2018regret}.
+Given this trade-off there are many open problems regarding how to minimize regret while still guaranteeing a certain amount of power or expected confidence interval width, e.g., developing sample size calculators for use in justifying the number of users in a mobile health trial, and developing new adaptive algorithms \citep{liu2014trading,erraqabi2017trading,yao2020power}.